-Terrace Manor Elementary School serves Pre-Kindergarten through 5^{th} grades and has a projected enrollment of 455 students.
+Terrace Manor Elementary School serves Pre-Kindergarten through 5th grades and has a projected enrollment for 2015 - 2016 of 350 students.
 All students attending Terrace Manor must reside with their parent(s) or legal guardian(s) within the school zone designated by the Richmond County Board of Education.
 During the first semester of the school year, students who are determined to be residing outside the school zone will be withdrawn from school at the end of the current grading period.